Jammersplit/Randy.js/README.md

 function randomSequence(numberOfValues = 1, startValue = 0.0, endValue = 1.0, maxSpread = 1.0, minDist = 0, maxDist = Number.MAX_VALUE) { }
 ```

 Returns an array with length `numberOfValues`, filled with an ordered sequence of random values between `startValue` and `endValue`.
-Think of getting random points on a line from start to end.
+Think of getting random points on a line between two points.

 ```
     startValue                         endValue